NASA-PDS/naif-pds4-bundler/README.md

-# NAIF PDS4 Bundle Generator
+# NAIF PDS4 Bundler

-The NAIF PDS4 Bundle Generator (NPB) is a a pipeline that generates a SPICE archive in the shape of a PDS4 Bundle or a PDS3 data set.
+The NAIF PDS4 Bundler (NPB) is a a pipeline that generates a SPICE archive in the shape of a PDS4 Bundle.

 The pipeline is constructed by the orchestration of a family of classes that can also be used independently.

-Please visit our website at: https://nasa-pds.github.io/naif-pds4-bundle
+Please visit our website at: https://nasa-pds.github.io/naif-pds4-bundler

 It has useful information for developers and end-users.